Izin/halo-pc-2k19/README.md

 # Remove

-Run `Halo/2K20/UNINSTALL.cmd` as administrator
+`Run as administrator` the script `Halo/2K20/UNINSTALL.cmd`.

 # Community

-All the source files of this project can be found here: [/src](/src).
-Feel free to download, copy and adapt them to the needs of your next mod :).
-In exchange, share your work with me!
-Let me know in the Discord server (link below) what you managed to achieve!
+Feel free to download, copy and adapt the source files of this project to the needs of your next mod :).
+In exchange, share your work with us in our [2K20 Discord](https://discord.gg/p9m7Gn7).

 ## Roadmap